 But making a product sustainably doesn’t just refer to environmental considerations; it also encompasses workplace conditions.
 Trista Bridges, co-author of “Leading Sustainably: The Path to Sustainable Business and How the SDGs Changed Everything,” said that companies should consider sustainability criteria when they launch or enhance an existing product — just like they evaluate market growth, customer demand or the competition.

-“They [companies] need to think: what is the impact of this particular product or service on the environment?
+“They [companies] need to think: What is the impact of this particular product or service on the environment?
 What are the social implications?”
 Bridges explained.
 “Because sustainability is not just about the natural environment.
 The UN’s 17 Sustainable Development Goals (SDGs) include reduced inequality, zero hunger, infrastructure — all the aspects that are important in creating a sustainable society.”

 Consider Eco-Friendly Distribution and Delivery

 Another basic but key factor is ensuring damage-free delivery.
-While in transit, packages are exposed to a number of risks: water damage, improper handling and theft, to name a few.
-In fact, damaged goods make up 20% of ecommerce returns.
+While in transit, packages are exposed to a number of risks: water damage, improper handling, and theft, to name a few.
+In fact, damaged goods make up 20% of e-commerce returns.
 There are several ways you can protect your products against the hazards of traveling:

 - Fill empty space in the package to avoid scratching

-By taking extra steps to ensure that products arrive safely, companies can prevent having to make additional deliveries, thereby cutting reducing their carbon footprint.
+By taking extra steps to ensure that products arrive safely, companies can prevent having to make additional deliveries, thereby reducing their carbon footprint.

 Offer Sustainable End-of-Life Solutions